sebanc/brunch/external-drivers/rtl8814au/README.md

 "Yes", with or without having to enter your password, you do have sufficient access rights.)

-DKMS is used for the installation.
+DKMS is used for the installation, if available.
 DKMS is a system utility which will automatically recompile and reinstall this driver when a new kernel is installed.
 DKMS is provided by and maintained by Dell.

 It is recommended that you do not delete the driver directory after installation as the directory contains information and scripts that you may need in the future.

-Secure mode: The primary installation script, `install-driver.sh`, will support secure mode... if your distro supports the method dkms uses.
-I regularly test the installation script on systems with secure mode on.
-It works very well on Ubuntu based distros.
-Some distros, such as Raspberry Pi OS, do not support secure mode because the hardware they support does not support secure mode making it unnecessary.
-There are distros that do not work with the support currently in use.
-If you install this driver and, after a reboot, the driver is not working, you can go into the BIOS and temporarily turn secure mode off to see if secure mode is the problem.
+Secure Boot: see FAQ.

 ### Installation Steps

 Note: The installation instructions are for the novice user.
 Experienced users are welcome to alter the installation to meet their needs.
-Support will be provided based on the steps below.
+Support will be provided, on a best effort basis, based on the steps below.

 #### Step 1: Open a terminal (e.g. Ctrl+Alt+T)

-#### Step 2: Update and upgrade system packages (select the option for the OS you are using)
+#### Step 2: Update and upgrade system packages (select the option for the distro you are using)

-Note: If your Linux distro does not fall into one of options listed below, you will need to research how to update and upgrade your system packages.
+Note: If your Linux distro does not fall into one of options listed below, you will need to research how to `update` and `upgrade` your system packages.

-- Option for Debian based distributions such as Ubuntu, Kali and Raspberry Pi OS
+- Option for Debian based distributions such as Ubuntu, Kali, Armbian and Raspberry Pi OS

 ```
 sudo apt update && sudo apt upgrade